How to Use the Command 'gmssl' (with Examples)

 Explanation:

-• path/to/file - the path to the file for which the hash needs to be generated
+• path/to/file: Indicates the path to the input file whose hash you want to generate.

 Code: